Artifacts from Tutankhamun’s Tomb

 4. Statue of God Anubis

-Anubis god plays a part in burial ceremonies, and a statue in the shape of Anubis sitting (Anubis was assuming the form of a jackal) was discovered inside the tomb of Tutankhamun, tinted in black and coated with a gold coating, and connected to a moveable chair box.
+The god Anubis plays a part in burial ceremonies.
+A statue of Anubis in the shape of a seated jackal was discovered inside Tutankhamun’s tomb.
+The statue was tinted black and covered with a gold coating.
+It was connected to a movable chair box.

 5. Ushabti Statues